Hillcrest Christian School

 Hillcrest Christian School is a private Christian school in Jackson, Mississippi, United States.
 The school traces its history to a segregation academy founded by the White Citizens Council.

 History

 Racial segregation

 Hillcrest was established in 1970 as a segregation academy in response to the court-ordered integration of public schools.

 In 1985, W.J Simmons, chair of the state White Citizens Council, discussed the history of the school with Clarion-Ledger.
-Simons acknowledged that "Race was a motivating factor in the early days."
+Simmons acknowledged that "Race was a motivating factor in the early days."
 Simmons also stated "admitting blacks lowers educational standards.
 Racial mixing is wrong when it's forced.
 And if it's not forced, it's not likely to occur."
 In the same article, headmaster Gary McGee said that he didn't know if the Hillcrest Christian school would admit black students and that if a black student applied for entrance, the matter would need to be discussed by the school's trustees.
 In 1987 the school refused to play a B team football game because the opponent, Natchez Trace, had a Black player.